OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 ## Introduction

-The OpenNebula NVIDIA&reg; Fabric Manager integration provides a complete solution for managing and virtualizing NVIDIA&reg; NVSwitch fabric within a cloud environment.
-The overall goal is to eliminate I/O bottlenecks in multi-GPU workloads by ensuring Virtual Machines (VMs) receive guaranteed and high-speed NVLink bandwidth, which is a significant advancement over standard GPU passthrough.
+The OpenNebula NVIDIA&reg; Fabric Manager integration provides a complete solution for managing and virtualizing NVIDIA NVSwitch fabric within a cloud environment.
+The overall goal is to eliminate Input/Output (I/O) bottlenecks in multi-GPU workloads by ensuring that virtual machines (VMs) receive guaranteed and high-speed NVLink bandwidth, which is a significant advancement over standard GPU passthrough.

 ## NVIDIA Shared NVSwitch Virtualization Model

-The NVIDIA Fabric Manager integration relies on the NVIDIA Shared NVSwitch Virtualization Model.
-This model is an evolution of simple GPU passthrough.
-It virtualizes the NVSwitch fabric to provide full NVLink bandwidth to multi-GPU VMs, even when the GPUs are allocated to separate VMs.
+The OpenNebula integration with Fabric Manager integration relies on the NVIDIA Shared NVSwitch Virtualization Model.
+This model virtualizes the NVSwitch fabric to provide full NVLink bandwidth to multi-GPU VMs, even when the GPUs are allocated to separate VMs.

-The following image shows the reference architecture proposed by NVIDIA:
+In the reference architecture proposed by NVIDIA, there are three VMs running on the hypervisor: two Guest VMs and one Service VM.
+The Service VM is responsible for managing the NVSwitches, executes the commands to control GPU partitioning, and configures the NVSwitches accordingly.
+The Guest VMs are configured with PCI passthrough for the GPUs and utilize the processing power.
+Each Guest VM is assigned the GPUs that comprise each of the active partitions of the NVSwitches.
+See the reference architecture in the image below.

 ![Reference architecture proposed by NVIDIA](/images/onefabric_virtualization_model.svg)